ppeiris/HOWTOs/vim/vim.md

 : +2, +3y # this will copy the line below
 : -3, -2y # this will copy the line above

+# search and replace a char by new line
+:%s/Search_term/\r/gc